perrit/rancher-rke-container/README.md

-# Container for the Rancher RKT CLI tool
+# Container for the Rancher Kubernetes Engine CLI tool

 ## Usage